your-expert-tech-guide/dashmeafrica/README.md

 Use the DashMe Africa color palette, logo, and typography as per the branding guide.

 *UX*:
-Ensure simplicity, consistency, and accessibility.
+Ensure Simplicity, Consistency, and Accessibility (SCA).

 *UI*:
 Include standardized buttons, forms, icons, and a navigation menu.